mia-platform/documentation/docs/fast_data/configure_single_view_creator.md

 The core of your work on this service are the files inside the `src` folder.

-**singleViewKey.js**: It takes in input the identifier of the projection change and return the key object used to select the document of the Single View collection that need to be updated.
+**singleViewKey.js**: It takes as input the identifier of the projection change and returns the key object used to select the document of the Single View collection that needs to be updated.

 In the example below, we expect to have the field `myId` as primary key of the Single View collection.